kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

     ##     t
     ## 0.034

 The result is that we don’t see a significant difference.
+We cannot reject the Null hypothesis because the p-value is greater than our alpha (0.05).

 “A paired-samples t-test was conducted for the students who got paid classes for the time intervals G1(M=11, SD=2.99) and G3 (M=11.41, SD=3.1).
 The means increased by 0.266 with a 95% confidence interval ranging from 0.49 to 0.051.
 Test result was t(168) = -2.44 and p-value was 0.016.
 The result is not significant at p \< .05.
 The Eta squared statistic (0.034) indicated a small effect size”